doggydoggy0101/Genetic_quantum_feature_map/README.md

-# Genetically auto-generated quantum feature maps
+# Effects of fitness function in genetically auto-generated quantum feature maps

 This is an unofficial implement for the paper: Automatic design of quantum feature maps.
-In addition, it also verify and support the implementations in our new manuscript: Genetically auto-generated quantum feature maps.
+In addition, it also verify and support the implementations in our new manuscript: Effects of fitness function in genetically auto-generated quantum feature maps.
 We have figured out some new functions including the adjustment on the multi-fitness function and introduced penalty weight with experiments on different data.
 We have also done some more investigation on optimizing circuits while remaining high accuracy.

 ## Genetic Algorithm
 Genetic Algorithm (GA) is a nature-inspired algorithm that has extensively been used to solve optimization problems.
 It does not guarantee to always find the exact optimal solution; however, it may find a near-optimal solution in a limited time.